Tanzanian Women's Premier League

-The Tanzanian Women's Premier League called Serengeti Lite Women's Premier League is the top flight of women's association football in Tanzania.
+The Tanzanian Women's Premier League called Tanzania Women's Premier League or Ligi Kuu Ya Wanawake Tanzania is the top flight of women's association football in Tanzania.
 The competition is run by the Tanzania Football Federation.

 History

 The first Tanzanian women's league was contested in 2016-17 season.
 The winner of the first edition was Mlandizi Queens.

 Champions

 The list of champions and runners-up: